 I shared my two favorite running shoes for pregnancy and a few other options to consider for extra support and shock absorption!

-I am so happy that I’ve been able to run throughout my entire pregnancy.
-But every time I start a run, I always think to myself “Will this be my last run while pregnant?” since I never know how my body will feel!
-And, generally speaking, it doesn’t feel too great for the first mile or so now that I’m late into my third trimester!
-(37 weeks today!)
+I’m so thankful I was able to run throughout my pregnancy.
+Towards the end, every time I started a run, I always thought to myself “Will this be my last run while pregnant?” since I never knew how my body would feel!
+And, generally speaking, it didn’t feel too great for the first mile or so once I was late into my third trimester.

-As you can imagine, pregnancy running looks a tad bit different for me compared to my usual running.
-And that includes the gear I use for running as well!
-I’ve been using a belly band, compression shorts instead of my normal looser shorts, and I’ve also changed my shoes up a bit as well.
-You can see my all favorite pregnancy workout clothes in this post and in today’s post, I’m focusing on running shoes.
-I’ll share some cute, but more importantly, functional running shoes for pregnant women and my two go-to pairs!
+As you can imagine, pregnancy running looked a tad bit different for me compared to my usual running.
+And that included the gear I used for running as well!
+I used a belly band, compression shorts instead of my normal looser shorts, and I also changed my shoes up a bit as well.
+You can see my all favorite pregnancy workout clothes in this post and in today’s post (and the stroller I run with now here), I’m focusing on running shoes.
+I’ll share some cute, but more importantly, functional running shoes for pregnant women and my two go-to pairs.

 Best Running Shoes For Pregnancy

-There are three things I’ve found to be the most important in pregnancy running shoes.
+There are three things I found to be the most important in pregnancy running shoes.

 - More cushion to support the increase pressure on my joints.